Baird of Bute Society: Baird of Bute Canadian Science Scholarship

-This unique two week Canadian Science Scholarship provides for up to three young people, from across Scotland, the opportunity to acquire experiences and skills to allow each to better succeed in their upcoming university studies.
+This two week Canadian Science Scholarship provides for up to three young people from across Scotland, the opportunity to acquire experiences and skills to allow each to better succeed in their upcoming university studies.
 Centred in Toronto, the hands on "Bench to Bedside" programme is supported by University of Toronto, Ontario Science Centre, University Health Network, the Scottish Government and mentored by Cancer researcher Professor Patrick Gunning and bio-ethicist Professor Hazel Markwell.